tradingview/documentation-guidelines/PineUserManual/WritingStyle.md

 ### Presentation of examples
 When we present code examples, we use the following order:

-1. A brief introduction ending with a colon (":").
+1. An introductory paragraph ending with a colon (":").
+The paragraph's text should provide the information required for readers to understand the big picture of what they will be seeing in the screenshot or code.
+Leave details to the explanatory segment in point 4.
 2. The screenshot, if there is one.
 3. The code.
 4. The explanatory segment starting with "Note that:", followed by bullet points.